pstat(8)

 B busy doing output

-A process is waiting for space in out
+A process is waiting for space in output queue

 X open for exclusive use